tf2pickup-pl/docs.tf2pickup.pl/docs/site-components-deployment.md

 # Which gamemode to run; see src/configs/queue for different gamemodes, possible values: 6v6, 9v9
 QUEUE_CONFIG=6v6

-# Mumble channel configuration
-MUMBLE_SERVER_URL=tf2pickup.fi
-MUMBLE_CHANNEL_NAME=tf2pickup
-# This variable is used for passing a root tree channel name in which the pickup backend can
-# generate links to the channel for the games, this setup allows for 3 games running in the same time.
-# tf2pickup
-# ├───1
-# │   ├───BLU
-# │   └───RED
-# ├───2
-# │   ├───BLU
-# │   └───RED
-# └───3
-#     ├───BLU
-#     └───RED

 # Log relay
 # The log relay uses one UDP port to receive logs from the TF2 game servers.
 These are used